Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

 \paragraph{Interesting type $1$} In panel (a), we observe an intriguing pattern for user $1$.
 The advantage forecasts stay consistently above zero after the initial few days, regardless of any feature's value, including \variation.
 It is tempting to conclude that the RL algorithm personalized quickly for this user, learning that sending activity suggestions is always beneficial in the states experienced by this user.

 \paragraph{Interesting type $2$} For user $2$ in panel (b), we observe a striking difference in the advantage forecast when \variation is $0$ compared to when it is $1$.
-The standardized advantage when the \variation feature is $1$ (user's past 7-day step in that timeslot is \emph{more} variable than on average in the historical data) is mostly positive and higher than when the feature is $0$ (user's past 7-day step in that timeslot is \emph{less} variable than on average in the historical data), where it is mostly negative and lower.
-The consistency across time exhibited in panel (b) is even more striking because higher standardized advantage forecasts result in the algorithm delivering activity suggestions with a higher probability, and the reward subsequent to the delivery of the treatment is used to update the standardized advantage that would be used at the next time.
-We notice that this user's graph appears interesting only under feature \variation (see \cref{sec:user_2_details} for this user's graph colored by different features).
+The standardized advantage when the \variation feature is $1$ (user's past 7-day step in that timeslot is \emph{more} variable than on average in the historical data) is mostly negative and lower than when the feature is $0$ (user's past 7-day step in that timeslot is \emph{less} variable than on average in the historical data), where it is mostly positive and higher.
+The consistency across time exhibited in panel (b) is even more striking because higher standardized advantage forecasts result in the algorithm delivering activity suggestions with a higher probability when the user has \variation = 0, and the reward subsequent to the delivery of the treatment is used to update the standardized advantage that would be used at the next time.
+We notice that this user's graph appears interesting only when contrasted based on the feature \variation (see \cref{sec:user_2_details} for this user's graph colored by \location and \engagement).
 We might be tempted to conclude that the RL algorithm personalized for user $2$ by learning that sending an activity suggestion is better when \variation is $0$.
-Additionally, if we find that multiple users exhibit similarly striking graphs involving the \variation feature, we might be tempted to conclude that the \variation feature is useful for personalization.
+Additionally, if we find that multiple users exhibit similarly striking graphs involving the \variation feature, we might be tempted to conclude that the \variation feature is useful for personalization more broadly.